hannesdelbeke/brain/PKM/collapsible headings/CSS collapse heading.md

 </div>
 ```

+## show / hide toggle button
-we might be able to reuse headerlink, it auto hides when not hovering header
+we might be able to reuse headerlink, it auto hides when not hovering header.
-note that it doesn't work on the left side!
+Note that it doesn't trigger when hovering mouse on the left side of the heading!

 ```HTML
 <a class="headerlink" href="http://127.0.0.1:8000/wiki/folder1/test1b/#h1" title="Permanent link">¶</a>